KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Conclusion

 \section{Conclusion}

-We have shown that a layered, single-concern architecture can address the practical challenges of deploying LLM agents for real-world software development.
-On Terminal Bench~2.0, a benchmark of 89 diverse terminal-based tasks evaluated across 5 trials each, our system achieves a 62.2\% overall pass rate (277/445)---outperforming Claude~Code (58\%) and Cursor Composer~2 (61.7\%) on the same benchmark with the same underlying model (Claude Opus~4.6).
-These results are achieved without benchmark-specific optimizations, fine-tuning, or reinforcement learning: the entire agent is roughly 1,850~lines of straightforward Python.
+We have shown that a simple layered, single-concern architecture can address the practical challenges of deploying LLM agents for real-world software development.
+On Terminal Bench~2.0, a benchmark of 89 diverse terminal-based tasks evaluated across 5 trials each, our system achieves a 62.2\% overall pass rate (277/445), compared with Claude~Code (58\%) and Cursor Composer~2 (61.7\%) on the same benchmark with the same underlying model (Claude Opus~4.6).
+These results are achieved without benchmark-specific optimizations, fine-tuning, or reinforcement learning.

-We complement the architecture with a system prompt that encodes engineering discipline directly into the agent's behavior: read before writing, test before fixing, plan before executing, verify before finishing.
-These are not novel insights---they are the practices of careful software engineering, translated into instructions that an LLM can follow.
+We complement the architecture with a system prompt that encodes engineering practices directly into the agent's behavior: read before writing, test before fixing, plan before executing, verify before finishing.
+These are not novel insights; they are the practices of careful software engineering, translated into instructions that an LLM can follow.
 The evaluation suggests that giving a frontier model the time and tools to validate its own output matters more than model-level customization.